 November 10, 2020

 Whenever a patient asks for diet pills, I always request a food record first.
 Why?
 Keeping a food record is a proven way to promote weight loss and to keep the weight off.
 It’s quite common for someone to lose a few pounds in a couple of weeks just by keeping a food record.

-When you have prediabetes, losing weight can improve your blood sugar and delay the onset of diabetes more than 10 years.
+Many people are looking get healthier by losing the “quarantine 15” (or more) that they gained during the COVID-19 pandemic.
+And if you have prediabetes, losing weight can improve your blood sugar and delay the onset of diabetes more than 10 years.
 The goal is to achieve and maintain a seven percent loss of your weight in six months.
 Knowing you have a borderline high sugar and keeping a food record gives you a chance to reflect on your diet and try to improve it.

 Detecting a Pattern